 - Forefather (sort of)

-- Morrigan (albiet with a Celtic rather than a Germanic/Nordic theme)
+- Morrigan (Albeit with a Celtic theme rather than a Germanic/Nordic one)

 See the Doom Metal

 , self-mutilation and other things to do with depression.
 This is quite a Love It or Hate It

 genre; either this is one of the most brilliant forms of black metal, or the most Narmful